katzazakis/A314cp-SD-built/README.md

 # A314cp-SD-built

-**Working on a Raspberry Zero2W or better only!**
+**Ready made SDs for the A314cp**

+**Two versions - Raspberry Zero1W and Raspberry2 or better**

-Here you will find a ready made SD Image for the A314cp Version:
+Here you will find my ready made SD Images for the A314cp Version:

 https://archive.org/details/@katzazakis

-You can write to an 8GB SD, or better 16GB or bigger
+You can flash to an 8GB SD, better 16GB or bigger

 _Maybe you have to expand the Filesystem._